Baseball road trip locations in all 50 states

 To many folks in Greenville, Shoeless Joe Jackson is a Hall of Famer, even if he’s not recognized as such with a plaque in Cooperstown.
 But he is lovingly remembered at his former home, which was moved from its original location in 2006 to a spot across from Fluor Field, home of the Class A Advanced Greenville Drive.
 Its address -- 356 Field Street -- is a nod to Jackson’s lifetime batting average.

 In the summer of 2020, the house was moved again (only a few hundred feet this time) to allow for a new mixed-use development called .408 Jackson, in recognition of his 1911 season.
-The relocation will also include an addition and other upgrades, with an expected reopening in May 2021 (check the website for details!).
-In the meantime, visit the statue of Jackson across the street at the entrance to Fluor Field.
+The relocation also included an addition and other upgrades, and the attraction reopened in the summer of 2021.
+You can also visit the statue of Jackson across the street at the entrance to Fluor Field.
 Joe is shown -- with shoes -- following through on his swing.
 The circular base of the statue was made from recycled bricks shipped down from Chicago’s Comiskey Park.

 SOUTH DAKOTA: Amateur Baseball Hall of Fame, Lake Norden (map)